-Nurture is a specially designed two-year course for students with complex learning difficulties, or profound and multiple learning disabilities.
+Nurture is a bespoke two-year course for students with complex, profound and multiple learning disabilities.

 Highly personalised for each student, Nurture’s curriculum is based around communication, social interaction, independence and wellbeing.

-The Nurture programme is a pre-vocational programme aimed at supporting young people to transition from school to adult life.
+The Nurture programme is a pre-vocational programme, based at our Gobowen campus, aimed at supporting young people to transition from school to adult life.
 Students will learn positive choice-making to increase and enhance quality of life outcomes.

-Sessions include kitchen skills,exercise and movement, communication engagement and sensory exploration.
+Sessions include exercise and movement, communication engagement, kitchen skills and sensory exploration.

 Where appropriate, sessions teach and promote the use of assistive technology.